 Personal financial readiness services provides information, education and personal financial counseling to help airmen and/or family members, providing a foundation at the beginning of an airman’s career and developing across the continuum to improve financial literacy.
-Contact the Airman and Family Readiness Flight for assistance with the following topics:
+Contact the Military and Family Readiness Flight for assistance with the following topics:

-Along with appointments, the A&FRF also offers classes and has a variety of programs pertaining to financial issues.
+Along with appointments, the M&FRF also offers classes and has a variety of programs pertaining to financial issues.